 The third-party repositories are created by independent developers.
 There are dozens of repositories out there and not all of them are equally popular.

 To get a Kodi repository, you add a source to Kodi and then install the repository from that source.
 If any of the Kodi repositories are not working, you will not be able to install the addons or builds from them.

 So, how do you fix this issue?
 Unfortunately, for the most part, there is nothing you can do about it.
 Even when you install a repository locally, its content is still stored on a remote server.
 If you cannot install an addon or a build through Kodi, this usually means there is a problem with the server.
 While popular repositories are well maintained, the not-so-popular ones are not.
 You will need to wait for the server to be online again for the repository to work.
 If the repository doesn’t work for several days, there is a chance it has been discontinued.

-If you think there is a local issue with the repository and has nothing to do with the server, you may try some common troubleshooting techniques.
+If you think there is a local issue with the repository that has nothing to do with the server, you may try some common troubleshooting techniques.

 Go ahead and reinstall the repository.
 Sometimes, it might fix the issue.
 You may also want to reboot the device and check if it makes the repository work.
 If nothing seems to work, uninstall Kodi and reinstall it.
 It might help!

 But, do remember that local issues with repositories are extremely rare.
 In all likelihood, there is a problem with the server.